Matrix-valued Gegenbauer polynomials: Abstract

 \section{Abstract}

+We introduce matrix-valued weight functions of arbitrary size, which are analogues of the weight function for the Gegenbauer or ultraspherical polynomials for the parameter $\nu>0$.
+The LDU-decomposition of the weight is explicitly given in terms of Gegenbauer polynomials.
+We establish a matrix-valued Pearson equation for these matrix weights leading to explicit shift operators relating the weights for parameter $\nu$ and $\nu+1$.
+The matrix coefficients of the Pearson equation are obtained using a special matrix-valued differential operator in a commutative algebra of symmetric differential operators.

-We introduce matrix-valued orthogonal polynomials of arbitrary size, which are analogues of the Gegenbauer or ultraspherical polynomials for the parameter $\nu>0$.
-The weight function is given explicitly, and we establish positivity by proving an explicit LDU-decomposition for the weight.
-Several matrix-valued differential operators of order two and one are shown to be symmetric with respect to the weight, and having the matrix-valued Gegenbauer polynomials as eigenfunctions.
-Using the parameter $\nu$ a simple Rodrigues formula is established.
-The matrix-valued orthogonal polynomials are connected to the matrix-valued hypergeometric functions, which in turn allows us to give an explicit three-term recurrence relation.
-We give an explicit non-trivial expression for the matrix entries of the matrix-valued Gegenbauer polynomials in terms of scalar-valued Gegenbauer and Racah polynomials using a diagonalisation procedure for a suitable matrix-valued differential operator.
+The corresponding orthogonal polynomials are the matrix-valued Gegenbauer polynomials which are eigenfunctions for the symmetric matrix-valued differential operators.
+Using the shift operators we find the squared norm and we establish a simple Rodrigues formula.
+The three-term recurrence relation is obtained explicitly using the shift operators as well.
+We give an explicit non-trivial expression for the matrix entries of the matrix-valued Gegenbauer polynomials in terms of scalar-valued Gegenbauer and Racah polynomials using the LDU-decomposition and differential operators.
 The case $\nu=1$ reduces to the case of matrix-valued Chebyshev polynomials previously obtained using group theoretic considerations.